 Registration of your self-employment is free of charge and can be done online.
 Depending on the legal form, it takes around 20-30 minutes, or a little longer if you already have employees.

 To review an application, the compensation fund requires documentation of your self-employment, which is why the application is made retroactively.
 Include documents with your application that prove you are self-employed.
 These may comprise, for example, offers and invoices, advertising materials, or a description of your activity.

 From the perspective of the compensation fund, self-employment has the following four features:

 For the self-employed, the duty to pay contributions starts in the first January following the founder’s 17th birthday.
 If there is gainful activity, contributions must be paid.
 If you work beyond retirement age, then you remain subject to contributions.

 An important step for founders is planning occupational benefits (BVG).
-BVG is voluntary for the self-employed.
-Thanks to a large number of professional and industry associations, you can insure yourself at an occupational benefits institution that is right for you.
+Occupational benefits insurance (Pillar 2) is voluntary for self-employed persons.
+Thanks to a large number of professional and industry associations, it shouldn’t be hard to find an occupational pension that suits your needs.
 As an alternative, you can also join an industry-specific pension fund or the National Substitute Pension Plan BVG.